 Markets tend to move in cycles.
-They typically experience cyclical pullbacks after trending higher for a long period of time.
+They typically experience cyclical pullbacks after trending higher for a long period.
 Rarely do markets move straight up or straight down.

 The stock market has, however, essentially moved straight up since the March 2020 mini-crash.
 As the market moves higher, an increasing number of “analysts” are calling for even higher equity prices.

-Just last week, in fact, an analyst called for the broad market S&P 500 index to double by 2030.
+Just last week an analyst called for the broad market S&P 500 index to double by 2030.

 Calls for an 8000 S&P do not seem quite as farfetched as they did just a year ago.
 That is the power of greed (and wishful thinking) at work.